50 States - BLS May 2025 Data

 Urban vs rural district differences

 Within any state, large urban districts typically pay more than rural ones due to cost of living, larger budgets, and competition with private employers.
-Texas suburban districts around Austin and Dallas, for example, pay $65,000 to $75,000, well above the statewide average of $63,380.
+In Texas, for example, the Dallas-Fort Worth metro pays about $76,380 and the Houston metro about $75,930, well above the statewide median of $67,900.

 Frequently Asked Questions